Chapter 2.1.2 Climate-friendly Governance

 Behaviour change

-The Scottish Government has committed to pass a Human Rights (Scotland) Act in this term of Parliament.
-The government’s National Taskforce for Human Rights Leadership recommended including a human right to a healthy environment.
-A ‘safe climate’ should be included as a key substantial element.
+The government’s National Taskforce for Human Rights Leadership recommended including a human right to a healthy environment with both substantive and procedural elements.
+A ‘safe climate’ should be included as a key substantive feature.

-Following a recent high-level conference, the Council of Europe is looking at how to include the right to a ‘clean, healthy and sustainable environment’ as an additional protocol of the European Convention on Human Rights or as a separate convention.27 The Scottish Government has recently launched proposals for a Scottish Human Rights Bill – positively, this includes the intention to include a right to a healthy environment.28
+Following a recent high-level conference, the Council of Europe is looking at how to include the right to a ‘clean, healthy and sustainable environment’ as an additional protocol of the European Convention on Human Rights or as a separate convention.32 The Scottish Government has recently launched proposals for a Scottish Human Rights Bill – positively, this includes the intention to include a right to a healthy environment.33

 The human right to a healthy environment has two dimensions: substantive and procedural.
 The National Taskforce for Human Rights Leadership recommended inclusion of both dimensions of the right in future human rights laws in order for that right to be fully realised.

-The substantive elements of human right to a healthy environment have been articulated by the UN Special Rapporteur on human rights and the environment and include ‘the right to clean air, safe climate, access to safe water and adequate sanitation, healthy and sustainably produced food, non-toxic environments in which to live, work study and play, and a healthy biodiversity and ecosystem.’
-29 This is currently not protected by human rights laws in Scotland.
+The substantive elements of human right to a healthy environment have been articulated by the UN Special Rapporteur on human rights and the environment and include ‘the right to clean air, safe climate, access to safe water and adequate sanitation, healthy and sustainably produced food, non-toxic environments in which to live, work study and play, and a healthy biodiversity and ecosystem.’34 This is currently not protected by human rights laws in Scotland.

-The procedural elements of the human right to a healthy environment are enshrined in the UN Economic Commission for Europe Convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters (the Aarhus Convention) and comprise of: (i) access to environmental information; (ii) public participation in environmental decision-making; (iii) environmental and socio-cultural assessments; (iv) and access to justice in environmental matters and effective remedies.30
+The procedural elements of the human right to a healthy environment are enshrined in the UN Economic Commission for Europe Convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters (the Aarhus Convention) and comprise of: (i) access to environmental information; (ii) public participation in environmental decision-making; (iii) environmental and socio-cultural assessments; (iv) and access to justice in environmental matters and effective remedies.35

 The UK’s ratification of the Aarhus Convention means that Scotland is obliged to implement the procedural elements of the human right to a healthy environment.
 However, Scotland has not properly implemented it.
-The Convention’s decision-making bodies have repeatedly found the Scottish legal system, and judicial review in particular, to be prohibitively expensive, violating the Convention’s provisions on access to justice.31 A communication currently under review by the Aarhus Convention’s Compliance Committee alleges a further breach in relation to the lack of substantive review of environmental laws in Scottish courts.32
+The Convention’s decision-making bodies have repeatedly found the Scottish legal system, and judicial review in particular, to be prohibitively expensive, violating the Convention’s provisions on access to justice.36 A communication currently under review by the Aarhus Convention’s Compliance Committee alleges a further breach in relation to the lack of substantive review of environmental laws in Scottish courts.37

 The recognition and realisation of a human right to a healthy environment, defined according to best practice, would support and underpin other environmental objectives, enabling better decision-making for the environment, with litigation only being used as a last resort.